Data Engineer Salary Guide by Level (2026)

 Know your level before negotiating

 Each company maps you to an internal level (L3-L6 or equivalent).
 Your comp is bounded by that level's band.
-If you're being offered the top of L4's band, no amount of negotiation will get you L5 comp.
+If you are being offered the top of L4's band, no amount of negotiation will get you L5 comp.
 Ask the recruiter directly: what level is this role?
 If you believe you should be L5, make that case during the interview, not after the offer.

-Quantify what you're leaving behind
+Quantify what you are leaving behind

 If you have $80K in unvested equity at your current company, the new company needs to make you whole.
 Present a clear number: 'I'm walking away from $80K in unvested RSUs over the next 18 months.'
 This gives the recruiter ammunition to get budget approval for a larger signing bonus or equity grant.

-Don't reveal your current salary
+Do not reveal your current salary

 Ask about refresh grants